-GNC shall be entitled to 26.8% and SPSB shall be entitled to 73.2% of the total sales price of all the Lots to be constructed on the development land.
+GNC is entitled to 26.8% and SPSB 73.2% of the total Gross Development Value.
 The advance payment made to land owner of RM1 million will be used to offset against the land owner entitlement as the development progresses.